yuvaldori/gigaspaces-wiki-jekyll/xap100/java-tutorial-part1.markdown

+{%info%}
-{%info%}The routing attribute can be explicitly set using the @SpaceRouting annotation for POJO entries or via the SpaceTypeDescriptorBuilder for document entries.
+The routing attribute can be explicitly set using the @SpaceRouting annotation for POJO entries or via the SpaceTypeDescriptorBuilder for document entries.
 If the routing attribute is not explicitly set, the space id attribute is used for routing.
-If the space id attribute is not defined, the first indexed attribute (alphabetically) is used for routing, otherwise the first attribute (alphabetically) is used for routing.{%endinfo%}
+If the space id attribute is not defined, the first indexed attribute (alphabetically) is used for routing, otherwise the first attribute (alphabetically) is used for routing.

-{%learn%}{%currentadmurl%}/data-partitioning.html{%endlearn%}
+{%learnit  ./routing-in-partitioned-spaces.html%}
+{%endinfo%}